yandex/faster-rnnlm/README.md

 taskset -c 0,1,2,3,4,5,6,7 ./rnnlm -threads 8 ...
 ```

-In NCE mode CUDA is used to accelarate validation entropy calculation.
+In NCE mode CUDA is used to accelerate validation entropy calculation.
 Of course, if you don't have GPU, you can use CPU to calculate entropy, but it will take a lot of time.

 ## Usage advice